yguitton/training-material/topics/statistics/tutorials/dome/tutorial.md

 >
 > > <solution-title></solution-title>
 > >**From Example Publication**
-> > Protein Data Bank (PDB).
-X-ray structures missing residues. *Npos* = 339,603 residues.  *Nneg* = 6,168,717 residues.
-Previously used in (Walsh et al., Bioinformatics 2015) as an independent benchmark set.
+> > training set: N/A. Npos,test = 339,603 residues.
+Nneg,test = 6,168,717 residues.
+No validation set.
+5.22% positives on the test set.
 > {: .solution}
 {: .question}